-The research team uses innovative methods to measure emissions and raise awareness of urban air pollution among policymakers and the public.
-Focussing on the relationship between awareness and action, these activities explore public perceptions of air pollution and consider how these perceptions shape action on air quality at the individual level.
-These insights will enable researchers to gauge the feasibility of specific sustainable urban planning measures to reduce emissions of air pollutants.
-The findings of this research will be communicated in scientific papers, conference presentations, and publications by the IASS.
+The research team uses innovative methods to measure emissions and the factors that influence exposure, as well as methods for quantifying the effectiveness of mobility policy options.
+Furthermore, through interdisciplinary collaboration, it examines public perceptions of air pollution and considers how these perceptions shape action on air quality at the individual level.
+These insights will enable researchers to gauge the feasibility of specific sustainable urban-planning measures to reduce emissions of air pollutants.